shadows911/baruf/content/p/wands.md

 {
-	"title": "The complete guide to wand ownership",
-	"a": ["Alex Dunn"],
+	"title": "The complete guide to wand ownership in <em>Harry Potter</em>", "a": ["Alex Dunn"],
 	"date": "2013-03-14",
 	"t": [